unjica/unjica/documentation/api-reference.md

 - Uses the `generateDailyArtDigest()` function from artDigestActions.ts
 - Handles slug conflicts by appending a timestamp to ensure uniqueness
 - Saves generated articles to the database with appropriate metadata
+- Generates and stores article images
+- Posts to Facebook page if configured

 #### Delete Art Digest Article